-Project work must be based in Washington, Alaska, Idaho, or Oregon and students should be enrolled at a university in this region.
+Project work must address populations in Washington, Alaska, Idaho, or Oregon and students should be enrolled at a college or university in this region.
 Stipends will be awarded to US citizens, non-citizen US nationals, or foreign nationals holding a visa permitting permanent residence in the United States.
 Individuals on temporary or student visas are not eligible.

 Compile an application packet with the following information (You should have all of these pieces ready before submitting your application):

 - Completed online application